Partnering with CNDC means you can focus on your vision, programs, services, and attracting the right support.

 A: CNDC acts as the 501(c)(3) tax-exempt umbrella for each project it sponsors.
 For more information on fiscal sponsorship and our specific services, download this resource.
 We primarily offer comprehensive (or direct project model) fiscal sponsorship.
 Partner projects of CNDC become part of our tax-exempt and corporate structure.
 On a case-by-case basis, we also offer other models of fiscal sponsorship.

-A: The shared overhead contribution paid by partner projects offsets the cost of services and support provided.
+A: The shared administrative contribution paid by partner projects offsets the cost of services and support provided.
 It is a cost-effective way for partner projects to receive robust back-office services without engaging, managing, and paying individual vendors.
-In addition to the day-to-day services, the overhead contribution covers CNDC providing support when there is a crisis, executive transition, legal issue, or other risk or opportunity.
+In addition to the day-to-day services, the administrative contribution covers CNDC providing support when there is a crisis, executive transition, legal issue, or other risk or opportunity.
 It also ensures that when outside vendors are needed, such as benefits providers, there are economies of scale because of the collective size of CNDC and all partner projects.

 A: There are additional costs for some items (e.g., some legal services), but there is not a separation fee.
 There is also a small, shared fee associated with general liability insurance coverage.